-The curriculum is based on the importance of promoting mental resiliency in physicians by fostering supportive and positive Medical Affairs SPAIN learning environments.
+The curriculum is based on the importance of promoting mental resiliency in physicians by fostering supportive and positive learning environments.
 It advocates for a systematic approach to understanding and addressing anticipated stresses, and assists residents in overcoming personal adversity by providing them with tools to better support their peers and patients.
+RDoC's resiliency curriculum encourages residents to learn how to become more aware of their own mental health, and to take action early when they start to notice shifts in their well-being.
+Students learn and practice a series of tools based on cognitive behavioural therapy, performance psychology and mindfulness to build and strengthen their resiliency.
+The curriculum also explores the barriers to seeking help, such as concerns regarding privacy or a fear of losing control, as well as some guidelines for approaching colleagues and peers who appear to be in distress.